renatomaia/coutil/doc/manual.md

 ### `spawn.catch (h, f, ...)`

 Calls function `f` with the given arguments in a new coroutine.
 If any error is raised inside `f`, the coroutine executes the error message handler function `h` with the error message as argument.
 `h` is executed in the calling context of the raised error, just like an error message handler in `xpcall`.
 Returns the new coroutine.

 ### `spawn.trap (h, f, ...)`

 Calls function `f` with the given arguments in a new coroutine.
 If `f` executes without any error, the coroutine executes function `h` passing as arguments the `true` followed by all the results from `f`.
-In case of any error, `h` is executed with arguments `false` and the error message.
+In case of any error,
+`h` is executed with arguments `false` and the error message.
-In the latter case, `h` is executed in the calling context of the raised error, just like a error message handler in `xpcall`.
+In the latter case,
+`h` is executed in the calling context of the raised error, just like a error message handler in `xpcall`.
 Returns the new coroutine.

 System
 ------

-Module `coutil.system` provides _await functions_ that await on system conditions.
+Module `coutil.system` provides functions that expose system functionalities, including [await functions]("#await") to await on system conditions.

 Unless otherwise stated,
 all there functions return `nil` plus an error message on failure,